On the non-neutral component of outer forms of the orthogonal group: Proof of Theorem

 Moreover, the elements $ s_{y,a} $ are precisely the $1$-reflections of $f_1$ in the sense of \cite[\S1]{Reiter_1975_Witts_extension_theorem} or \cite[\S3]{First_2015_Witts_extension_theorem}.
 Thus, $s_{y,a}\in U(A,\sigma)$ for all $y$ and $a$ as above (\cite[Proposition~1.3]{Reiter_1975_Witts_extension_theorem} or \cite[Proposition~3.3]{First_2015_Witts_extension_theorem}).
 This can also be checked by computation.

 Suppose that $A$ is semisimple artinian.
-We define a subgroup $U^0(A,\sigma)$ of $U(A,\sigma)$ as follows: If $A$ is simple artinian, we use the Artin--Wedderburn theorem to identify $A$ with $\nMat{D}{n}$, where $D$ is a division ring with center $K$.
+We define a subgroup $U^0(A,\sigma)$ of $U(A,\sigma)$ as follows: Assume first that $A$ is simple artinian.
+By the Artin--Wedderburn theorem, $A\cong \nMat{D}{n}$, where $D$ is a division ring with center $K$.
 We then define